michaelchadwick/michaelchadwick.info/blog/_posts/2023-08-04-blogging-all-the-blogs.md

 Most of the fixes I found on the web did not address it for me (e.g. duplicate <code>page.html</code> and <code>page.md</code>), but once I searched for the offending tag name it was obvious: <code>tag name</code> vs. <code>tag-name</code> was resulting in the same page, which is not ideal.

 The fix?
 Make sure you only use one format or the other.
-I just renamed any tags that had spaces to use hyphens instead and voila.
+I just renamed any tags that had spaces to use hyphens instead and _voil&#224;_.

 ## IN THE END